jerphaes/believer/Readme.md

 Supported relations are:
 * one-to-one: use the has_single method in the referencing class
-* one-to-many: use the has_single method in the referencing class
+* one-to-many: use the has_some method in the referencing class

 Options for both relations are:
 * :class the name of the referenced class.
 If nil, it will be created from the relation name.
 Can be a constant or a String